openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Binds the texture as an read or write image, only available since OpenGL 4.2

-warning:This is not available in OpenGLES
+Warning: This is not available in OpenGLES
 \sa http://www.opengl.org/wiki/GLAPI/glBindImageTexture